raspibolt/raspibolt/lightning-mobile-wallet.md

   $ lndconnect --host=abcdefg..............xyz.onion --port=8080
   ```

-* It will be a big QR code so maximize your terminal window and use CTRL - to shrink the code further to fit the screen
+* It will be a big QR code, so maximize your terminal window and use `CTRL`+`-` to shrink the code further to fit the screen

 * Keep the SSH session with the QR code opened, it will be needed later